 Sexual complainants, including those complaining of sexual harassment, can suffer when there is unnecessarily over-rigorous cross-examination regarding their previous sexual history or where the assailant is known to them.
-In cases involving allegations of a sexual nature, the Procedural Rules enable Panels to prevent a witness from being cross-examined by their alleged assailant but skilful and remorseless questioning by a detached advocate can be an equally demeaning experience.
-Panels should intervene to restrain insulting or offensive questions or humiliation of a witness.
-The Human Rights Act also has implications for the amount of permissible infringement of a witness's right to respect for her private and family life.
+In cases involving allegations of a sexual nature, the procedural rules enable Panels to prevent a witness from being cross-examined by their alleged assailant but skilful and remorseless questioning by andetached advocate can be an equally demeaning experience.
+Panels should intervene to restrain insulting or offensive questions or the humiliation of a witness.
+The Human Rights Act also has implications for the extent to which a witness's right to respect for his or her private and family life may be infringed.
+Panels should be especially vigilant to ensure that witnesses are not subjected to inappropriate or irrelevant cross-examination about their sexual history.